The best way to learn a new skill is studying someone else.

-If you want to get into digital painting or just improve your skillset then these tutorials will definitely help.
+If you wanna get into digital painting or just improve your existing skillset then these tutorials will definitely help.
 Whether you’re a seasoned pro, looking to go pro, or just toying with digital painting in your free time, I guarantee you’ll find something in this list that’ll help.

 One note before starting: You’ll get the most out of these tutorials if you already have a brief working knowledge of drawing and painting.
 Make sure to practice drawing on your own time and study the fundamentals like light, perspective, and form.
 These fundamental skills teach you so much that will apply directly to digital painting.

 If you’re brand new to digital art, have no idea how to use painting programs, or if you don’t have your equipment yet and aren’t sure what to get, start with these videos to learn the basics on painting software and how to use your tools.